ThakurAyushRaj/ThakurAyushRaj/README.md

 ### Google-Calender-Intregeted-To-Do-App-React-Native-
 A powerful To-Do List app with seamless Google Calendar integration.
 Built with React Native, it helps you manage tasks efficiently while keeping your schedule perfectly synced across platforms.

+### Blog-Website
+A modern animated blog website built with React, TypeScript, and Tailwind CSS.
+Featuring smooth scroll animations, elegant design, and an immersive reading experience powered by Framer Motion

 ---